christopheradams/christopheradams.io/_posts/2016-12-26-match-all-the-verbs.md

 ---
 title: "Match All the Verbs"
-description: "Phoenix is not your App.
+excerpt: "Phoenix is not your App.
 Is it even MVC?"
 category: articles
 tags: programming
 location: Hanoi